apiato/documentation/versioned_docs/version-12.x/components/main-components/routes.md

 [Routes](https://laravel.com/docs/routing) are responsible for mapping incoming HTTP requests to their corresponding controller functions.

-To generate new routes you may use the `apiato:generate:route` interactive command:
+To generate new routes, you may use the `apiato:generate:route` interactive command:

 ```
 php artisan apiato:generate:route